Why you need a written guide

 Respecting the FIRST brand

 FIRST maintains its own strict guidelines, downloadable from the official FIRST Brand & Assets page.
-Key rules to know:
+The rules to know:

-- The FIRST icon (the triangle-circle-square symbol without the wordmark) may be used only when a full official logo appears elsewhere in the same material.
-The wordmark alone has the same rule.
+- The FIRST icon, meaning the triangle-circle-square symbol without the wordmark, may be used only when a full official logo appears elsewhere in the same material.
+The wordmark on its own follows the same rule.

-- The season logo (the REBUILT lockup) has its own clear-space, sizing, and color rules in the FIRST AGE style guide - don't rotate, recolor, distort, or add elements to it.
+- The season logo, the REBUILT lockup, has its own clear-space, sizing, and color rules in the FIRST AGE style guide.
+Don't rotate it, recolor it, distort it, or add elements to it.

-- Read FIRST's "Policy on the Use of FIRST Trademarks and Copyrighted Materials" before selling anything with FIRST marks on it.
+- Before you sell anything with FIRST marks on it, read FIRST's "Policy on the Use of FIRST Trademarks and Copyrighted Materials."

 Keeping it alive

-The goal is a document so clear that a brand-new freshman could make an on-brand Instagram post on day one.
+The guide is clear enough when a brand-new freshman could read it and make an on-brand Instagram post on day one.

 Key takeaways